IBM/wc-helmchart/WCSDevOps/README.md

 * optional: commerce/filebeat:latest<br>
 * optional: commerce/evenagent:latest<br>

+Recommand to setup Docker Image Reposiroty with Harbor.
+See [How to setup Harbor](https://github.com/goharbor/harbor/blob/master/docs/installation_guide.md)

 ## Helm Charts Repository ##

 When you trigger job to deploy Commerce V9, DeployController will auto fetch Helm Charts you specified from Helm Charts Repository.
 Since the Helm Charts reposiroty can be any web server. so we not include in